Bo Jackson: Kansas City Royals

-Jackson was selected with the first overall pick of the 1986 NFL Draft by the Tampa Bay Buccaneers, but he refused to play for them because a visit to team facilities the Buccaneers said was NCAA-approved was actually not, causing him to miss the remainder of his final college baseball season.
+Jackson was selected with the first overall pick of the 1986 NFL draft by the Tampa Bay Buccaneers.
+He refused to play for them after a visit to team facilities using a private jet caused him to be ineligible to finish out his final college baseball season.
+The Buccaneers said the use of the jet was NCAA-approved, which was not the case.
 Jackson believes that the failure to obtain NCAA approval was deliberate and was intended by the Buccaneers to get him to play football instead of baseball.
-He vowed not to sign with Tampa Bay should they draft him, but they proceeded anyway.
-He kept his vow and opted to play baseball for the Kansas City Royals, the defending World Series champions, which drafted him in the fourth round, 105th overall, in the 1986 amateur draft.
-Shortly after the draft, Jackson signed a three-year contract with the Kansas City Royals worth just over $1 million.
+He vowed not to sign with Tampa Bay should they draft him, which they did anyway.
+He kept his vow and opted to play baseball for the Kansas City Royals, the defending World Series champions, who drafted him in the fourth round (105th overall), in the 1986 Major League Baseball draft.
+Shortly after the draft, Jackson signed a three-year contract with the Royals worth just over $1 million.
 He spent 53 games with the Memphis Chicks, the Royals' Class AA minor league affiliate, and was called up to the majors in September 1986.
-He made the Royals' roster in 1987 as a left fielder, and hit 22 home runs, with 53 RBIs and 10 stolen bases.
+Jackson made his major league debut on September 2 against the Chicago White Sox, and finished the game 1-for-3.
+He made the Royals' roster in 1987 as a left fielder, and batted .235 with 22 home runs, 53 RBI and 10 stolen bases in 116 games; his 22 home runs set a Royals rookie record.

+On July 29, 1988, playing against the Baltimore Orioles, Jackson, batting against Jeff Ballard, attempted to call time out as Ballard was delivering the ball.
+The time-out wasn't granted, but Jackson recovered to swing and hit the pitch over the left-field wall for a home run despite taking one hand off the bat at the beginning of the at bat.
+He finished the 1988 season batting .246 with 25 home runs, 68 RBI and a career-high 27 stolen bases in 124 games, becoming the first Royals player to record a 25–25 season.